StigNygaard/lastfm-widgets/README.md

 this repository is set up as a [Deno Deploy](https://deno.com/deploy) project.
 Any updates to the main-branch are immediately deployed to the demo-site at https://lastfm-widgets.deno.dev/.

-The widget (frontend code) should be compatible back to at least Firefox 115 and Chromium 109 based web-browsers (which are versions running on old Windows 7/8 installations).
-It also runs in Safari, but unsure how old versions are supported (I'm not able to test that myself).
-The backend code is my first simple experiments/experience with Deno, so you might see me making many changes and "stupid" comments and TODOs in that.
-The backend is generally tested/used with the latest or a very recent Deno 2.x.
+The widget (frontend code) should be compatible back to at least Firefox 115 and Chromium 109 based web-browsers (Windows 7/8 users are stuck on these versions).
+It also runs in Safari, but I'm unsure how old versions are supported.
+The backend code is my first simple experiments/experience with Deno.

 #### /widgets/ folder